 - Push the groin towards the hands, and pull with the hands towards the hips.
 Push the tops of the feet into the earth and strengthen through the buttocks and thighs.

 - Without moving the hands roll the biceps and shoulders outward.
-Keep the front of the
+Keep the front of the abdomen firm, but the sides relaxed.
+Finally tilt the chin up, throat forward, eyes back.

 10. Corpse Pose